thebergamo/vimfiles/README.md

 thebergamo's vimfiles
 ========

+PS: This is an fork of pedrofranceschi's vimfiles with some cool plugins and shortcuts to improve my development.

 These are my vimfiles.
 I created them almost from scratch when I started using Vim and adapted them to my needs.

 #### What's included